grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=7 (0x07) - Opened
-    VSCP_TYPE_INFORMATION_OPENED
-A node indicates that an open has occurred.
+    VSCP_TYPE_INFORMATION_OPENEDA node indicates that an open has occurred.
 This can be a door/window open, a modem line open etc.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |